 Depending on the size of your business, you may be able to rely on email to request advances.
-If you choose to use this kind of manual process, let employees know ahead of time what information to include (such as the amount requested and the reason for the request).
-And if you use an automated payroll software, your employees might be able to click a button to request an advance.
+If you choose to use this kind of manual process, let employees know what information to include (such as the amount requested and the reason for the request).
+And if you use automated payroll software, your employees might be able to click a button to request an advance.

-At the same time, you’ll want to give your employees a quick rundown of what will happen after they submit their request.
+At the same time, you’ll want to give your employees a quick rundown of what will happen after they submit their requests.
 Let them know where their request goes (and who sees it, so they don’t accidentally reveal unwanted information about the reason for the request) and when they can expect a response.

-Describe terms of the advance
+Describe the terms of the advance

 Decide how often employees can request an advance